The Dodunski-Schimanski Family

 Years later “Uncle Michael” [Sharlick] called on his nephew Victa, on his way home from school, to help him plant cabbages.
 (See Sister St Martha’s story, early childhood in the 1990s under marshland–family stories.)

 “I’ve got some official papers of Michael’s where he signed his name so I know he learnt to read and write.
 My father used to read the newspapers.
 I never saw him reading books, but he’d read the newspaper, and when I came home from school with school journals, he would read those.
 We had about two shelves of books that my brother Reg won at school.

 “I loved reading.
 The teacher used to sit at her table and the primers would come up with their reading books while she was marking written work that the standards were doing.
 I was reading the book and she turned around, gave me a hard look, then she closed the book.
 ‘Now read it,’ she said.
 So I kept on reading it.
 I knew it off by heart so she wasn’t giving me any challenges.
 A Miss Thomas, her name was.
 She should have given me a harder book.”

-Sister Mary St Martha Martha fondly remembers the farm she grew up in, picking peas in its large vegetable garden, and her father giving her a tennis racket, saying he would give her a penny for every white butterfly she caught or killed.
+Sister St Martha fondly remembers the farm where she grew up, picking peas in its large vegetable garden, and her father giving her a tennis racket, saying he would give her a penny for every white butterfly she caught or killed.

 “My father had sheep on the farm.
 They used to follow the cows, kept the paddocks very clean and we often had sheep meat to eat.
-I think one of the nicest things I’ve ever eaten is new potatoes out of the garden, green peas out of the garden, and mutton chops.”
+I think one of the nicest things I’ve ever eaten is new potatoes and green peas out of the garden, and mutton chops.”